Street Fighter EX2

-is a 2D head-to-head fighting game with 3D graphics co-produced by Capcom and Arika and originally released in 1998 as a coin-operated arcade game for the Sony ZN-2 hardware.
+is a 1998 fighting game co-produced by Capcom and Arika and originally released as a arcade game for the Sony ZN-2 hardware.
 It is the sequel to the original Street Fighter EX, and the second spin-off game of the Street Fighter series.
 An updated version of the game titled Street Fighter EX2 Plus was released in 1999 in arcades as well and subsequently ported to the PlayStation the same year.
 Its sequel, Street Fighter EX3, was released in 2000.

 Gameplay

 The original version of Street Fighter EX2 retains all of the features from the previous game, Street Fighter EX Plus, including original features such as "Guard Breaks" (unique moves which cannot be blocked by an opponent) and "Super Canceling" (the ability to cancel a Super Combo into another Super Combo).

 The primary new feature in the game are "Excel Combos", ("excel" being an abbreviation for "extra cancel").
 Much like the "Custom Combos" featured in the Street Fighter Alpha series, Excel Combos allows player to connect a series of basic and special moves for a limited time.
 During an Excel Combo, the player begins with a basic move and can follow up with a different basic move or follow-up a basic move with a special move, which can be followed by a different special move.
 However, the player cannot connect any move with the same move, nor is it possible to cancel special moves into basic moves during an Excel Combo.